 Stages are sequenced by selecting one or more "to" stages.
 The sequence of stages is user-defined.
 It depends on the policies defined by the service organization and the judgments of individual users using the system.
-A sequence of stages is graphically represented by the View (page 41) tab within a desk definition.
+A sequence of stages is graphically represented by the View (page 39) tab within a desk definition.

 An event procedure runs as soon as a ticket transitions from one stage to the next.
 A scheduled procedure, such as an escalation procedure, is triggered to run based on how long a ticket remains in a stage.
-Escalation procedures run when a system event does not occur within a specified time period.
+For example, escalation procedures typically run when a ticket has remained too long in a stage, instead of being resolved and moved to another stage.